nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - Greek and Coptic Letters in Unicode Reference: [https://www.fileformat.info/info/unicode/block/greek_and_coptic/list.htm](https://www.fileformat.info/info/unicode/block/greek_and_coptic/list.htm)

 ### 5.2 Fixed text values used in this document
 The default text values given in this document are, for practical reasons, only given in English.
-Unless otherwise instructed by by the Ordering Agency, this values, when applied to a specific publication, should follow the primary language of that publication.
+Unless otherwise instructed by the Ordering Agency, these values, when applied to a specific publication, should follow the primary language of that publication.

 For convenience, the values are listed in the tables below.
 The Ordering Agencies will provide Suppliers with canonical translations to the main languages either separately or jointly.